imajeet5/DSA-solved-problems/refrences/DataStructures/notes/tree.md

 #### Post-Order Traversal

 This is opposite of the pre order traversal, it say first you print the children then you print the node/root.

+## Binary Tree

+A binary tree is a tree, in which every node will have maximum two children's.

+#### In-order Traversal

+First you visit the left sub tree, then the current root node data and then visit the right sub-tree. **L->D->N**